 Membership in Professional Organizations.
-In each fiscal year, the Appointing Authority may authorize payment for a medical specialist of full or partial costs of membership dues paid to professional organizations related to the medical specialist's job provided that the organization offering the membership does not directly influence agency policies, exist primarily for social reasons, have as its primary purpose the advancement of individual medical specialist interests, or restrict membership on the basis of sex, race, religion or other legally protected characteristics.
+In each fiscal year, the Appointing Authority may authorize payment for a medical specialist of full or partial costs of membership dues paid to professional organizations related to the medical specialist's job provided that the organization offering the membership does not directly influence agency policies, exist primarily for social reasons, have as its primary purpose the advancement of individual medical specialist interests, or restrict membership on the basis of race, color, creed, religion, national origin, sex, marital status, disability, sexual orientation, or age.
 The medical specialist may attend meetings and seminars of professional organizations during work hours if the amount of time required is reasonable, the Appointing Authority approves such attendance as related to the work assignment, and staffing requirements permit.
 The medical specialist may hold office in professional organizations if s/he receives no stipend or direct payment other than expense reimbursement from the organization.